MazamaScience/MazamaCoreUtils/README.md

 ## Background

-The MazamaCoreUtils package was created by MazamaScience to regularize our work building R-based web services.
+The MazamaCoreUtils package was created by MazamaScience to regularize our work building R packages and R-based web services.

 The main goal of this package is to create an internally standardized set of functions that we can use in various systems that are being run